-Mr. Tevin Vongvanich has returned his directorship remuneration during September - December 2015 to PTT Public Company Limited (PTT) according to PTT's President and Chief Executive Officer management contract.
+&lt;sup>\$\$ Mr. Tevin Vongvanich has returned his directorship remuneration during September - December 2015 to PTT Public Company Limited (PTT) according to PTT's President and Chief Executive Officer management contract.
+Note: PTTEP provides the Chairman with a corporate car to carry out corporate-related purposes while in the chairmanship.